 Aqueduct is simplified infrastructure built for data science workflows; it abstracts away this infrastructure and lets you focus what matters: creating business impact with high-quality models.
 Concretely, Aqueduct enables you to define data science & ML pipelines in vanilla Python, connect those pipelines to data, and monitor every stage of your pipeline.

 The Aqueduct SDK uses a simple Python decorator-based API to define workflows.
-Defining an operator is as simple as writing a Python function and adding @op above it:
+Defining an operator is as simple as writing a Python function and adding

 You can construct a workflow by chaining together your decorated functions:

 When you’re ready to go, Aqueduct can automatically package up your code to run in the cloud (Kubernetes, AWS Lambda, Apache Airflow, etc.) — without ever requiring a line of YAML.
 If & when things go wrong, Aqueduct automatically captures & surfaces stack traces to accelerate debugging.

 Getting the Data

 Aqueduct comes prepackaged with a set of connectors to common data systems (Snowflake, Redshift, Postgres, etc.) that allow you to easily and securely retrieve your data from the source.
 Once the data’s in an Aqueduct pipeline, you can pass it into an Aqueduct function, and Aqueduct will automatically track & version your data (as well as any intermediary data) so you can debug your code & data together.

 This saves you the pain of writing custom code to retrieve data and gets rid of the security headache of having database credentials floating around in Jupyter notebooks.